jessbudd/portfolio-site/src/site/posts/year-became-conference-speaker-1.md

 But as [Amy](https://twitter.com/Amys_Kapers) always says, "_That's future Jess's problem_." :sweat_smile:

-And the chances of getting were pretty slim anyway.
+And the chances of getting selected were pretty slim anyway.

 So I put in submissions for those too.